LaunchCodeEducation/lchs/src/chapters/databases/db-tips.rst

    [INSERT IMAGE]

-Assigning primary keys to a table can be done automatically.
+When we use the ``sqlite3`` module, assigning primary keys to a table can be done automatically.
 However, we must include some special syntax when we first create the table.

 .. sourcecode:: SQL

-   CREATE TABLE table_name (key_name INTEGER PRIMARY KEY, column_2, ...)
+   CREATE TABLE table_name (key_name INTEGER PRIMARY KEY, other_columns...)

-Syntax description...

-By default, automatically increments the integer value and prevents duplicate key values...
+#.
+By adding ``PRIMARY KEY`` after the column name, the program automatically
+   assigns an integer value to ``key_name`` each time a new row is added to the table.
+We do NOT need to assign a value to ``key_name`` ourselves.
+#.
+Python keeps track of the largest primary key in the table.
+When a new row

-Finds largest primary key value (even if gaps exist) and assigns the next higher value to the next entry.
+   is added, its primary key is assigned the next higher value.
+#.
+Notice that we use ``INTEGER`` instead of ``INT`` before ``PRIMARY KEY``.
+   This is required.
+#.
+We can assign our own value to ``key_name`` when we ``INSERT`` a row.
+   However, the action will throw an error if the value we choose matches a primary key already in the table.

+.. admonition:: Try It!

+   Lorem ipsum...

-``authors`` table with ``auth_id`` primary auto-increment...
+   ``authors`` table with ``auth_id`` as the primary key...

-Use loop to add rows to table.
+   Use a loop to add rows to table.
 Data comes from list/dictionary...

-Try It! box...
+   Delete one row.
+Notice that the primary keys now have a gap...

+   Add new row with specific PK.
+Note that next automatic row has a PK that picks up from the largest existing PK.

+   Try inserting a row with a duplicate PK.